google/zetasql/docs/protocol-buffers.md

 cases where `DISTINCT` would not be allowed after value construction because equality is not supported on protocol buffer types.

-The following is an example of a `SELECT AS typename` query.
+The following is an example of a `SELECT AS ProtocolBuffer` query.

 ```sql
 SELECT AS tests.TestProtocolBuffer mytable.key int64_val, mytable.name string_val